I've been wanting to write this blog post for awhile.

 Are your meetings productive and end with action items?

-When we are the problem, it’s really hard to see, even harder to admit.
-And, it’s hard for someone to tell you that it’s you.
+When we are the problem, it’s really hard to see, even

 If things aren’t working, you probably aren’t happy either.